OdessaZ/Portfolio-Projects/README.md

 **Goal**: To determine what factors contribute the most to a movie's success.

 **Description**: This project explores the correlation between various movie features (e.g., budget, revenue, rating) using Python.
-By analyzing a dataset of movies, the project applies data wrangling techniques, correlation analysis, and data visualization to uncover patterns and relationships between different movie attributes.
+By analyzing a dataset of movies, the project applies data-wrangling techniques, correlation analysis, and data visualization to uncover patterns and relationships between different movie attributes.
 The goal is to better understand how certain factors impact movie success, providing insights that could be valuable for filmmakers, marketers, and data enthusiasts.

 **Skills**: Data cleaning, Data analysis, Correlation matrices, Hypothesis Testing, Data Visualization.